 Erie Insurance offers an auto endorsement that makes sure you have adequate coverage should something happen to your new ride.
 If your new car1 gets totaled, it will be replaced with the newest model year if you’ve had it for less than two years.
 (Another reason to feel good: If you’ve had your car longer than two years, you’ll get a model that’s two years newer.)

-You can add New Auto Security2 to your ERIE auto policy for an additional cost.
+You can add Auto Security2 to your ERIE auto policy for an additional cost.
 And here are the reasons why you’ll want to add it:

-You can add New Auto Security to your policy at any time prior to a loss.
+You can add Auto Security to your policy at any time prior to a loss.
 It’s not restricted to when you buy the car or first insure the car with ERIE.

-If you already have ERIE auto insurance, you may add New Auto Security to your existing auto policy for just a few extra dollars a month.
-If you are new to ERIE, ask your local ERIE agent for an auto quote that includes New Auto Security.
+If you already have ERIE auto insurance, you may add Auto Security to your existing auto policy for just a few extra dollars a month.
+If you are new to ERIE, ask your local ERIE agent for an auto quote that includes Auto Security.

 1Vehicle is considered new when less than two years old.
-The endorsement contains the specific details of the coverages, terms, conditions and exclusions.
+The endorsement is sold on a per-vehicle basis, not per policy, and contains the specific details of the coverages, terms, conditions and exclusions.